Poetic elder portrait by Oded Wagenstein

 Caption

 Mordechai Zilberman, wearing the jacket of his late partner Aryeh, sits for a portrait.
-Jerusalem, Israel.

 The couple were together for sixty years, navigating Aryeh’s dementia and lingering trauma from the Holocaust.
 On Aryeh’s eighty-eighth birthday, his condition worsened at home.
 Mordechai chose not to seek help, telling him he could “rest.”
 That night, Aryeh passed away.
+Mordechai often wears Aryeh’s clothes to feel close to him.

 Caption